kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## If you're trying to create a company, it's like baking a cake.
-You have to have all the ingredients in the right proportion. - Elon Musk
+    ## The person born with a talent they are meant to use will find their greatest happiness in using it. - Johann Wolfgang von Goethe